YoonseoOh/Introductory-into-Machine-Learning/README.md

 # 'mnist.data.values' contains the pixel values and 'mnist.target.values' contains the labels
 # bring non-overlapping data and check the range of the values
 # convert pixel values into binary data for Bernoulli naive bays
-# allocate ratio to dive the data
+# allocate ratio to divide the data
 # obtain prior probabilities
 # calculate the probability of each characteristic for each class
 # defining the 'predict' method